DataDog/integrations-core/snowflake/README.md

     grant imported privileges on database SNOWFLAKE to role DATADOG;

-    -- Grant usage to your default warehouse to the role DATADOG. grant usage to warehouse <WAREHOUSE> to role DATADOG;
+    -- Grant usage to your default warehouse to the role DATADOG. grant usage on warehouse <WAREHOUSE> to role DATADOG;

     -- Create a user, skip this step if you are using an existing user. create user DATADOG_USER